Medically reviewed by Drugs.com. Last updated on Apr 15, 2023.

 - Vaginal bleeding that is not normal.

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use follitropin alfa.
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use follitropin alfa.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.

 - Enlarged breasts.